Meg Westergren: Early life

 Westergren is the daughter of famous actors Håkan Westergren and Inga Tidblad.
 They moved to Nockeby, Stockholm, in 1931 and got married the same year.
 Westergren was born the following year on 16 May 1932.
 As a child, Westergren was a big admirer of her mother who was one of the biggest stars in Swedish theater.
 Westergren was raised with a nanny and has later said she wishes her busy parents would have spent more time with her while growing up.

 Westergren was originally not planning on becoming an actress.
-Instead she decided to become a fashion designer and traveled to Paris to study.
+Instead she had decided to become a fashion designer and traveled to Paris to study.
 In between lessons at the designer institute, she walked the runway as a model at the fashion house Carven.

 Career in acting

 Early career and education

-While living in Paris Westergren received a call from Swedish director Göran Gentele, who offered her a role in his 1951 comedy film Leva på 'Hoppet'.
-She accepted the offer to appear in the film, which also starred a number of other relatively unknown persons at the time, including Ingrid Thulin, Per Oscarsson, Gunvor Pontén, and Jarl Kulle.
+While living in Paris, Westergren received a call from Swedish director Göran Gentele, who offered her a role in his 1951 comedy film Leva på 'Hoppet'.
+She accepted the offer to appear in the film, which also starred a number of other relatively unknown actors at the time, including Ingrid Thulin, Per Oscarsson, Gunvor Pontén, and Jarl Kulle.
 Westergren returned to Sweden to shoot Leva på 'Hoppet', which became her acting debut.
 The film sparked her interest in acting, and when she decided to study again she sent in applications to both the fashion university college Beckmans designhögskola and the Royal Dramatic Training Academy.
 The auditions for the Royal Dramatic Training Academy were held earlier than those for Beckmans designhögskola, and Westergren was admitted to the school after only one audition.

 Westergren studied at the Royal Dramatic Training Academy from 1951 to 1954.
 She did not like the experience, stating that "nothing was enjoyable".
 Westergren has commented on her time there: "My mother wanted to give me advice, wanted to come and see everything I did.
 I did not want that.
 It was tough.
 At the school I always felt pressured to deliver good performances, and what I did when I went there never turned out really good."
 Westergren revealed in a 2009 television interview that she felt she could not really deliver as an actress until after her mother's death in 1975.